 - To demonstrate the company’s plan to conform to the requirements of ISO 9001:2015

-- To demonstrate the fulfillment of Clause 5.3, that organizational roles, responsibilities and authorities are assigned, communicated and understood
+- To demonstrate the fulfillment of Clause 5.3 which states that organizational roles, responsibilities, and authorities must be assigned, communicated, and understood

 - To provide a starting point for auditors, either internal, customer-affiliated, or the ISO certification body.

-Of course, your quality manual may not cover each of these, and it may include much more.
+These are not required by ISO – your quality manual may not cover each of these topics, or it may include much more.
 The trick is to find a balance between all that could be in there and what truly needs to be included, and understanding of the crucial inclusions that will actually make a difference for the effectiveness of your manual.

 - List policies to be written i.e. a Quality Policy (note any ISO requirements that do not apply).

 - Draft policies based on applicable ISO requirements.

 - List operating procedures or refer to them as appropriate.

 - Including the operating procedure for each process included in your QMS.